CIP-RIU/AgDxAPI/README.md

 To initiate this process, minimum data elements for exchange between alliance databases and applications are determined, and harmonize these with existing data standards and ontologies to develop and document a standardized web service API specification.

-## Objective:
+## Objectives:

-> Create data exchange standards, and a REST API (dubbed AgDxAPI) for plant pest and disease data held in disparate databases and applications.
+Create data exchange standards, and a REST API (dubbed AgDxAPI) for plant pest and disease data held in disparate databases and applications.

-> Collaboration among a community of developers of pest and disease databases and applications and the CGIAR Platform on Big Data in Agriculture.
+Collaboration among a community of developers of pest and disease databases and applications and the CGIAR Platform on Big Data in Agriculture.

-> It will build on existing data standards for Agriculture, such as the Crop and Agronomy ontologies.
+It will build on existing data standards for Agriculture, such as the Crop and Agronomy ontologies.

 ## Tasks